pawanbahuguna/action-logs/README.md

-# GitHub Action to download Jobs logs
+# GitHub Action to download Job logs

-This action will download job level logs for GitHub Action Workflow.
-By default action will only download logs for past 24 hours.
+This action will download job-level logs for the GitHub Action Workflow.
+By default, the action will only download logs for the past 24 hours.

 ## Usage